wp-plugins/quick-featured-images/README.txt

 == Changelog ==

+= 11.2 =
+* Fixed in 'Set, replace, remove': invalid thumbnail IDs will be ignored
+* Fixed in 'Set, replace, remove': Added missing 'break' in switch()
+* Fixed in 'Set, replace, remove': Post Type Filter founded always posts and pages
+* Fixed broken bulk assign link at each image in the media library
+* Premium version: Added option in 'Set, replace, remove': Take the first post image from current site domain

 = 11.1 =
 * Fixed bug which yielded the error message "No matches found" at the Confirmation step
 * Fixed wrong links in the Confirmation list if cache was used